 I participated for a week in the Mapping of abandoned buildings held by Studio-X Amman (Studio-X Amman is a regional platform for architecture design and research run by Columbia GSAPP and the Columbia Global Centers).
-The project was very eye-opening and showed me a lot about the history of the old parts of my city which is considered the downtown of the Jordanian capital.
-The aim of the project was to answer some stressing questions such as; do we need to extend to outside the capital, are we making good use of the of the available spaces and buildings.
+The project was very eye-opening and showed me a lot about the history of the downtown area of my city which is considered the older part of the Jordanian capital.
+The aim of the project was to answer some stressing questions such as; do we need to extend to outside the capital, are we making good use of the of the available spaces and buildings. questions that occurred to me where; how the surge of refugees, or guests as I like to call them, that have arrived in Amman and all parts of Jordan have affected the dynamics of the city, also, what can we do to make things better.
 Throughout our long walks and talking to people I could see how the downtown area, more locally known as “The Balad” has gone through tremendous transformations.

 One very interesting place was called “The Duke Diwan” which is the former building of the first post office in Amman built in 1924.

 Here are other photos I took throughout our discovery journey: